Essentials for Creating the Best Home Office

 A great chair and a great desk partnership are such a worthwhile investment for your posture and general health.
 Being able to make adjustments to both of these will ensure that you remain supported and comfortable throughout the workday.

 When buying a chair it is easy to make the mistake of opting for style over substance.
 After all, who doesn’t want to look like an absolute boss in a killer office chair?

 But if you don’t want to be constantly complaining about back pain or walking with a hunch, substance is the way forward.

 The best chair for you will vary widely depending on your needs.
 However, a quality chair with adjustable height, lumbar, arm and head supports will make sure that you are held in a comfortable position.

 Sometimes we don’t have a choice on where our home office is going to be located.
 This is especially true for those of us who work in small homes with limited space.
 However, if you do have a little wiggle room, think carefully about where you position your office.

 It can be beneficial to create a space that is away from other living spaces, such as in a spare room, as it means you can easily detach from your work area.
 Placing your desk in front of a window could also make for a better environment.

-Practically, if you need to monitored areas of the home for any reason, such as watching children, this should also be considered when positioning your desk.
+Practically, if you need to monitor areas of the home for any reason, such as watching children, this should also be considered when positioning your desk.

-If you really want to create a highly productive, comfortable and inspiring office space, consider applying some principals of Feng Shui.
+If you really want to create a highly productive, comfortable and inspiring office space, consider applying some principles of Feng Shui.